EA swoops in to buy Codemasters | DW | 14.12.2020

-The California-based game company, producer of the FIFA franchise, has offered almost a billion euros for the British racing simulator specialist.
-Sales of video games have surged during the coronavirus pandemic.
+California-based game company Electronic Arts, producer of the FIFA franchise, has offered almost a billion euros for the British racing simulator specialist.
+Sales of video games have surged during the pandemic.

-Video game giant Electronic Arts said on Monday it would buy Britain's Codemasters in a deal worth $1.2 billion (€987 million).
+Video game giant Electronic Arts has said it would buy Britain's Codemasters in a deal worth $1.2 billion (€987 million).

 The offer trumps an earlier agreement between the British company and rival Take-Two Interactive Software.

-Codemasters is one of the oldest British game developers, having been founded in the '80s and producing early hits like Dizzy for systems that were popular in the UK like the ZX Spectrum and the Commodore 64.
+Codemasters, founded in the 1980s, is one of the oldest British game developers.
+It produced early hits like Dizzy for systems that were popular in the UK, such as the ZX Spectrum and the Commodore 64.

-In recent decades it's been best known for creating racing games like the Dirt, Grid, and Formula 1 series, and last year acquired the developer behind Project Cars.
+In recent decades the games maker has been best known for creating racing games like the Dirt, Grid, and Formula 1 series, and last year acquired the developer behind Project Cars.

 The other interested party in the purchase, Take-Two Interactive, is the company behind games including the Grand Theft Auto and Red Dead series.